singh-dhruv/Traffic-Light-Detection-and-Recognition/traffic-light-detection-and-recognition-main/README.md

 # Traffic-Lights-Detection-and-Recognition
-detect the position of traffic light in scene, and recognize the color of it.
+Detects the prescence of traffic light in scene, and recognize the color of it to act accordingly.